Skip links

 Share Post:

-Our founder Mark Henderson started his career as an electronic engineering over 30 years ago.
+Our founder Mark Henderson started his career as an electronic engineer over 30 years ago.
 It was his expertise that lead him to form Henderson Biomedical, or Henderson Associates as it was known back then.
 Today, our company employs a team of in-house and field-based engineers who service, repair and calibrate laboratory equipment in any location across Great Britain.

 Our engineers have been carefully selected to work with us.
 However, the pool the suitable candidates is often not that big.
 The truth is that there is a major skills gap in Great Britain of engineers and businesses at all levels are suffering.